uowaep/CubiQuake/README.md

 client/cs_cubics.qc | client cubic handling
-client/cs_cubicinterface.qc | hud / clientside tool drawing and positioning is handled here shared_server_client/sh_sv_cs_cubics.qc | tools for working with the cubic framework, and general world settings
+client/cs_cubicinterface.qc | hud / clientside tool drawing and positioning is handled here shared_server_client/sh_sv_cs_cubics.qc | tools for working with the cubic framework, and general world settings client/cs_cubicobjects.qc | for defining custom cubic objects, being cubics that are represented with models rather than trisoup_simple polygons

 ### Multiplayer
 It hasn't been tested yet, but CubiQuake is designed to be multiplayer.

 ### Known Issues
 - minor collision hull weirdness
+- animation code is temporary. (need to re-learn animation. been doing it wrong for too long.)

 ### ToDo
 - test multiplayer
 - update world generator to use cluster/chunk prefabs
+- add alpha handling to the texture shader

 ### ChangeLog
 r96